 All of these changes and the life stress that comes with them are not unique to individual women.
 Women all over the country — even the globe — face these issues, and each person deals with them in a different way.
 When the impact to mental health becomes overwhelming, though, individuals may begin to suffer from issues such as anxiety and depression.
 They may also begin abusing drugs or alcohol.
-In either case, The Florida House Experience can help.
+In either case, FHE Health can help.

 Moncur talks specifically about two ways the programs can help.
 First, she points to neuro-rehabilitation.
 “The specialists can map your brain and see different areas and how they have been impacted by trauma or stress,” she says.
 The mapping is so accurate, it can even tell a story about symptoms, such as if someone has been sleeping well.

 Once the issues are mapped, Moncur says there are protocols to help heal these areas of the brain.
 In short, women can work with specialists to retrain specific areas of their brain to react in new, healthier ways to situations, stressors or even addiction triggers.